RCastTX/BellaBeatsCaseStudy.github.io/README.md

  “column_name”
 ```
 # Analyze Dataset's
 I started by making a comprehensive table of breaking down dow(day of the week) and time of day for physical activity based on the intensity level.
-Started by setting variables and then setting variables for the time of day/ dow analysis.

 ```sql
 DECLARE